 Fr.
 René Constanza, CSP

 Fr.
-Rene is a member of the Missionary Society of St. Paul the Apostle (Paulist Fathers) and Executive Director of the Catholic Information Center.
+Rene is a member of the Missionary Society of St. Paul the Apostle (Paulist Fathers).
+He is Rector of the Cathedral of Saint Andrew and oversees the mission of the Catholic Information Center.
 Fr.
 Rene was born in Belize and is the 7th of 9 children.
 He did his undergraduate studies at Spalding University and graduate studies in higher education administration at the University of Louisville in Kentucky.
 Prior to getting his Masters of Divinity (with concentration on Hispanic Ministry) at the Catholic University of America in D.C. and being ordained a priest in 2012, he was principal of a Catholic diocesan high school in Belize.

 Fr.
 Rene has a passion for evangelization, young adult ministry, Hispanic ministry and ecumenism, which was fueled by Pope Francis’ apostolic exhortation, “The Joy of the Gospel” where Pope Francis highlights the importance of Christians to put aside suspicion and work to build trust as “pilgrim people journeying alongside one another.”